Retire early with a completely tax-free income

 First, the basics

-Before I explain exactly how you should be using your TFSA, let’s quickly recap the basics.
+Before I explain exactly how you should be using it, let’s quickly recap the basics.

 The low-down on taxes